Computing nonlinearity ratios using second order black hole perturbation theory: Nonlinearity ratio for

 A priori, it is not clear that it will lead to the same nonlinearity ratio the way we have calculated it.
 We have used the method of steepest descent at a point far away from infinity, the nonlinearity explicitly depending on the source term in the region near the maximum.
 Using \ref{regterm} to regularize the source instead, we get

 which is close to the value we calculated using the original regularized source choice.
 We list a few more choices of regularization in Table \ref{nl table}, and see that they do not change the nonlinearity ratio appreciably.
 Some other choices lead to divergence of the source term at the horizon, and therefore we have not considered them.
 For the same choices of regularization, we find the nonlinearity ratio at the horizon also does not change appreciably as seen in Table \ref{nl table horizon}.
+The source terms for the various choices in the table are given in the appendix.